observIQ/bindplane-aca/README.md

 ## Architecture

-BindPlane on Azure Container Apps consists of multiple microservices working together to provide a comprehensive observability platform.
+Bindplane on Azure Container Apps consists of multiple microservices working together to provide a comprehensive observability platform.
 For detailed information about the architecture, component relationships, and system design, see the [Architecture Documentation](docs/architecture.md).

 ## Prerequisites Setup